PitBrat-moo/stable-of-manifold-foraging/README.md

 ⟿ Input 2: FORGE CODEX

 To produce output:
+⟿ Start new session
-Enter the SEED PILLARS and CODICES in a new session Generate dialogue
+⟿ Input SEED PILLARS and CODEX
+⟿ Generate dialogue
+⟿ (Optional) TEMPORAL GOVERNOR

 ## Contributions
 Issues and pull requests are welcome.
 Follow the same standards of clarity, stability, and reproducibility.